Pierre Schaeffer: Groupe de Recherche de Musique Concrète

 In 1949, Schaeffer met the percussionist-composer Pierre Henry, with whom he collaborated on many compositions, and in 1951, he founded the Groupe de Recherche de Musique Concrète (GRMC) in the French Radio Institution.
 This gave him a new studio, which included a tape recorder.
 This was a significant development for Schaeffer, who previously had to work with phonographs and turntables to produce music.
 Schaeffer is generally acknowledged as being the first composer to make music using magnetic tape.
 His continued experimentation led him to publish À la Recherche d'une Musique Concrète (French; the English title is: In Search of a Concrete Music) in 1952, which was a summation of his working methods up to that point.
 His only opera, Orphée 53 ("Orpheus 53"), premiered in 1953.

 Schaeffer left the GRMC in 1953 and reformed the group in 1958 as the Groupe de Recherche Musicale[s] (GRM) (at first without "s", then with "s").

 In 1954 Schaeffer founded traditional music label Ocora ("Office de Coopération Radiophonique") alongside composer, pianist, and musicologist Charles Duvelle, with a worldwide coverage in order to preserve African rural soundscapes.
 Ocora also served as a facility to train technicians in African national broadcasting services.

 Over the years, Schaeffer mentored a number of students who went on to have successful careers, including Éliane Radigue and the young Jean Michel Jarre, who called his mentor the first disc jockey.
 His last "étude" (study) came in 1959: the "Study of Objects" (Études aux Objets).

 Later life and death

 Schaeffer became an associate professor at the Paris Conservatoire from 1968 to 1980 after creating a "class of fundamental music and application to the audiovisual."

-In the aftermath of the 1988 Armenian earthquake, the 78-year-old Schaeffer led a 498-member French rescue team to look for survivors in Leninakan, and worked there until all foreign personnel were asked to leave.

 Schaeffer suffered from Alzheimer's disease later in his life, and died from the condition in Aix-en-Provence in 1995.
 He was 85 years old.
 He is buried in Delincourt in the green Vexin region (55 minutes from Paris) where he used to have his countryside property.

 Schaeffer was thereafter remembered by many of his colleagues with the title, "Musician of Sounds".